aligfellow/vib_analysis/README.md

 Note: These dihedrals are not directly dependent on other changes however they may be artefacts of other motion in the TS.
 ```
+- correctly identifies the bond change between atoms 11 and 12, though perhaps misses a weakly correlated bonding change of 10 and 14
+- identifies extra dihedrals for now - atoms 13, 14, 15 featured as neighbours of the bonding change
 - this may have suffered from a poor internal coordinate construction

 Command line options include: